Since 1979 more than 125,000 animals have been treated by Wildlife Rescue.

 Thanks to the support of individuals like you, Wildlife Rescue can provide a lifeline for animals in distress.

 Linda joined the WRA team as an animal care volunteer in 2006.
-She has a varied background that includes a degree in surgical nursing, a Master of Arts in Environmental Science, and five years experience working as an environmental consultant in the Netherlands.
-Linda has had many different positions within Wildlife Rescue including Wildlife Rehabilitator, Volunteer Coordinator and Team Leader of Wildlife Rehabilitation.
+She has a varied background that includes a degree in surgical nursing, a Master of Arts in Environmental Science, and five years of experience working as an environmental consultant in the Netherlands.
+Linda has had many different positions within Wildlife Rescue including Wildlife Rehabilitator, Volunteer Coordinator, Team Leader of Wildlife Rehabilitation and Programs Director.
 In addition to her work at Wildlife Rescue, she resides on the Board of Directors for the Oiled Wildlife Society of BC.

 Manager, Wildlife Hospital